-The form is commonly used in business to encourage cooperation among two (2) parties without the risk of any shared info being used against the party disclosing it.
+The form is commonly used in business settings to encourage cooperation without the risk of vital information getting into the wrong hands.

 A non-disclosure agreement can be drafted in three different ways to form the following types of relationships:

-- Unilateral (“One-way”) – One party shares the information (the disclosing party), and another takes it in (the receiving party).
+- Unilateral (“One-way”) – One party shares the information (the disclosing party), and another gains knowledge of it (the receiving party).

 - Mutual (“Two-way”) – Both parties are required to keep information shared between each other under wraps.